BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 1. make sure that all libraries written in "requirements.txt" are installed into your working environment
 2. directly download the "cp_tracking.py" and "cp_tracking.yaml" files.
 This should be done immediately.
 3. enter the parameters required in the "cp_tracking.yaml" file.
-Instructions can be found in the yaml file.
+Instructions can be found after "#" in the yaml file.
+4. make sure that all the script file, yaml file and data are in the same folder.
-4. type the following command in Terminal: "cp_tracking_kymo.py -p cp_tracking.yaml"
+5. type the following command in Terminal: "cp_tracking_kymo.py -p cp_tracking.yaml"
-5. press "Enter" to run
+6. press "Enter" to run

 In the test folder, there is an example kymograph data.
 You can download the data and test the code on it.
 The run time should be around 5 seconds on the example data.